 - Staff Christmas party

 - Free access to the general rehearsal at Opera Holland Park

-- Access to a ballot for tickets to the Royal Opera House performances
+- Access to a ballot for tickets to our Summer Performances at the Royal Opera House

 - Opportunity to watch performances within the School and attend creative artist talks.

 We are committed to a fair, equitable and robust recruitment and selection procedure for each appointment.
 We want our employees to feel welcome from day one in the role and have a thorough induction procedure to help this happen.